monome/docs/crow/reference.md

-time() -- returns a count of milliseconds since crow was turned on get_out( channel ) -- send the current output voltage to host get_cv( channel )  -- send the current input voltage to host
+time() -- returns a count of milliseconds since crow was turned on get_out( channel ) -- send the current output voltage to host get_cv( channel )  -- send the current input voltage to host cputime() -- prints a count of main loops per dsp block. higher == lower cpu delay( action, time, repeats ) -- delays execution of action (a function)
+                               -- by time (in seconds), repeats times
 ```